Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-\item When fitting distribution $q_{\blambda}$ to $p$ by minimizing $\KL[q_{\blambda} \Vert p]$ w.r.t. $\blambda$, it's called \textit{reverse/exclusive KL}.
-Show that it has the property of \textit{mode-seeking} or \textit{zero-forcing}, which means minimization forces $q$ to be zero where $p$ is zero and hence makes it concentrate on one of the modes.
-On the other hand, when fitting $q_{\blambda} $ to $p$ by minimizing the KL divergence $\KL[p\Vert q_{\blambda} ]$ w.r.t. $\blambda$, it's called \textit{forward/inclusive KL}. show that it has the property of \textit{mass-covering} or \textit{mean-seeking}, which means we must make sure that there is some mass under $q$ wherever there is some mass under $p$.
+\item \textbf{Exclusive/inclusive KL.} When fitting a parametric distribution $q_{\blambda}$ to a target distribution $p$ by minimizing the KL divergence $\KL[q_{\blambda} \parallel p]$ with respect to $\blambda$, this is known as \textit{reverse/exclusive KL} minimization.
+Show that this approach exhibits \textit{mode-seeking} (or \textit{zero-forcing}) behavior: the minimization forces $q_{\blambda}(x)=0$ wherever $p(x)=0$, often causing $q_{\blambda}$ to concentrate around a single mode of $p$.
+Conversely, when fitting $q_{\blambda} $ to $p$ by minimizing $\KL[p\parallel q_{\blambda} ]$ with respect to $\blambda$, this is called \textit{forward/inclusive KL}.
+Show that this leads to \textit{mass-covering} (or \textit{mean-seeking}) behavior: $q_{\blambda}$ must assign non-negligible probability mass wherever $p$ does.